scmacdon/AWSTracker/StreamApp/Readme.md

 ## Add the Spring POM dependencies to your project

-At this point, you have a new project named **SpringVideo**.
+At this point, you have a new project named **SpringVideoApp**.
 Ensure that the pom.xml file resembles the following code.

      <?xml version="1.0" encoding="UTF-8"?>
      <project xmlns="http://maven.apache.org/POM/4.0.0"